themarshallproject/klaxon/DEVELOPING.md

 bundle install
 ```

 In order to be allowed to login to Klaxon once it's running on your machine, it'll need to know that your email address is.
-Create a file named `.env` and paste in these two items:
+Create an env file for local development like so:

 ```
-ADMIN_EMAILS="my_awesome_email@gmail.com"
-HOST='localhost:5000'
+cp .env.local.example .env.local
 ```

-Feel free to substitute in your email address.
+Feel free to substitute in your email address in `ADMIN_EMAILS`.
 In development, Klaxon doesn't actually send emails locally, so a real address is not required.
+But, those will be the addresses used to log into the app.

 Now that's set, you'll run a couple of commands for Rails to create Klaxon's database on your machine.